hr21don/Attacks-Splendor/README.md

 * It's a simple yet reliable tactic for gaining unauthorized access to individual accounts and organizations’ systems and networks.
 * The hacker tries multiple usernames and passwords, often using a computer to test a wide range of combinations, until they find the correct login information.

+## Reverse Brute Force

+A reverse brute force attack reverses the attack strategy by starting with a known password.